The international online audition “Legato” organized by “Ongakuno-ie” music group (Japan).

 The participants will be judged based solely on the submitted video recordings.

 - Only video-recordings are accepted.
 (YouTube private setting is desirable).
-The video must be filmed specially for “Legato” online audition.
-Your video-performance must start with you saying: “LEGATO online audition.”
+The video can be filmed specifically for Online Audition “Legato”, and you can also send your video of the performance filmed earlier.
+Please, write “Online Audition Legato 2021” in the title of the video.
 Note, Audio recordings will not be accepted.

 - Video-recordings must show clearly the performer’s face and hands.

 - It is prohibited to cut or edit the video.
 All participants of chamber music audition must be visible on their video-recording.
 Edited videos will be excluded from participation.
-The video must be filmed specially for “Legato” online audition and start with one of the participants saying: “LEGATO online audition”
+The video can be filmed specifically for Online Audition “Legato”, and you can also send your video of the performance filmed earlier.
+Please, write “Online Audition Legato 2021” in the title of the video.
+Note, Audio recordings will not be accepted.

 - The target age of the chamber music group is determined by the age of the oldest member.